 - This enables the external data network to provide service-specific information for the data flows for the data network including QoS requirements, packet filtering information, e.g. for encrypted data, etc., to the CP-SM.

-- The NextGen CN of the MNO uses such information as input for e.g. QoS establishment and to perform packet filtering.
+- The NextGen CN of the MNO uses such information as input for e.g. QoS establishment, to perform packet filtering, and to select the UP-GW(s) for the PDU Session.
 Establishment and authorization of connectivity in an operator network is maintained under the control of the operator in the serving CP-SM, since the UE has a single active operator subscription being used with the operator network.

 The following figure describes the functional allocation for this session management solution.